quotient-im/Quaternion/README.md

   the state (you'll see "(repeated)" next to most of those).
 - `RoomsDock/tags_order` - allows to alter the order of tags in the room list.
 This is a comma-separated list of tags/namespaces;
-  a few characters have special meaning as described below.If a tag is not mentioned and does not fit any namespace, it will be put at the end of the room list in lexicographic order.
+  a few characters have special meaning as described below.
+If a tag is not mentioned and does not fit any namespace, it will be put at the end of the room list in lexicographic order.
 Tags within the same namespace are also ordered lexicographically.

-  `.*` (only recognised at the end of the string) means the whole namespace, other strings are treated as fully specified tags.
+  `.*` (only recognised at the end of the string) means the whole namespace;
+  strings that don't end with this are treated as fully specified tags.

   `-` in front of the tag/namespace means it should not be used for grouping;
-  e.g., if you don't want People group you can add `-im.quotient.direct` anywhere in the list. `im.quotient.none` ("Rooms") always exists and cannot be disabled.
+  e.g., if you don't want People group you can add `-im.quotient.direct` anywhere in the list. `im.quotient.none` ("Rooms") always exists and cannot be disabled, only its position in the list is taken into account.

   The default tags order is as follows:
   `m.favourite,u.*,im.quotient.direct,im.quotient.none,m.lowpriority`,